Praneeth-Bathini/LANGUAGE-DETECTION-USING-NLP-ML/README.md

 1. Load and preprocess the dataset.
 2. Apply TF-IDF vectorization to the text data.
 3. Split data into training and testing sets.
-4. Train five different ML models:
+4. Train five different ML models.
-  Multinomial Naive Bayes

-  Logistic Regression

-  Random Forest Classifier

-  K-Nearest Neighbors

-  Support Vector Classifier

 5. Evaluate and select the best-performing model.
 6. Enter text in real-time to detect the language using the best model.